Hire a DevOps Engineer

 What Does a DevOps Engineer Do?

-The fundamental goal of a DevOps specialist is to connect all stages of software development with each other; this ranges from coding to maintenance.
+The fundamental goal of a DevOps specialist is to connect all stages of software lifecycle management, spanning from coding to maintenance.

 In terms of achieving this goal, DevOps participate in: